Clubs

 (2) Strategy: The CCMSA will hold social events centered around Chinese

-China.
+holidays and culinary explorations of unique regions of cuisine not limited to mainland China.
 We aim to collaborate with other clubs around campus to connect with Chinese

 Canadian students in other professions to network and build relationships.
 We also aim